sergionr2/RacingRobot/README.md

 The best model (lowest error on the validation data) will be saved as *mlp_model.npz*.

 ### Installation

+**We will release soon an image with all the dependencies installed**

 Update your pi
 ```
 sudo apt-get update